timenotwait/sudoku/README.md

 # Sudoku LeLe

-Welcome to Sudoku LeLe.This project is a interactive Sudoku game built with Svelte and TailwindCSS.It’s based on the original repository by [jonasgeiler](https://github.com/jonasgeiler/sudoku)., with additional features:
+Welcome to Sudoku LeLe.This project is an interactive Sudoku game built with Svelte and TailwindCSS.It’s based on the original repository by [jonasgeiler](https://github.com/jonasgeiler/sudoku)., with additional features:

 ### Features